FrazTheWizard/TheCProgrammingLanguage/exercises/exercise2-3.md

 I added length checking to the function because it was continuing past the string, as it only terminates on non valid characters

+I also stumbled accross two **strange properties of C**:
+1. You can add more characters to an array than the limit that you set

+[Apparently](https://stackoverflow.com/questions/51841051/why-can-we-insert-more-elements-in-an-array-than-what-it-can-hold) its called 'undefined behavior' and C allows for it due to the old days when people understood the hardware

+2. The first time running C program is slightly slower then the other times

+[Apparently](https://stackoverflow.com/questions/13365914/why-the-first-time-c-program-runs-it-runs-10x-slower) this is because it needs to read from disk the first time, then it is cached

 ## Final Code
 ```c
 #include <stdio.h>